Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 ### Strategy

-The main aim and focus of 2Bean-or-not-2Bean is to provide an online store where users can purchase quality fairtrade organic beans and related coffee products from the comfort of their homes / offices / devices, which transactions can take place securely.
+The main aim and focus of 2Bean-or-not-2Bean is to provide an online store where users can purchase quality fairtrade organic beans and related coffee products from the comfort of their homes / offices / devices, which transactions can take place securely:
 -   by selling organic beans, which have not been subjected to poisons and toxins and is a healthier option than non-organic beans;
 -   by providing fairtrade beans, which means that the bean growers get fair prices for their products, which in turn makes their bean growing farms and communities more sustainable;
 -   by taking part in the fairtrade model, by which the beans purchased can be traced back to the specific growers;